microsoft/react-native-windows-samples/docs/native-platform-modules.md

 #### 3.3 Registering the Turbo Native Module with the React Package Provider

-Every React Native for Windows library contains an [`IReactPackageProvider`](native-api/IReactPackageProvider-api-windows.md) which contains all of the library's Native Modules and/or Components so React Native can use them at runtime.
+Every React Native for Windows library contains an [`IReactPackageProvider`](native-api/IReactPackageProvider-api-windows.md) which contains all of the library's Native Modules (and/or Components) so React Native can use them at runtime.

-The final bit of native work we need is to make sure `ReactPackageProvider::CreatePackage` adds all the attributed modules in `windows\testlib\ReactPackageProvider.cpp`:
+The final bit of native work we need is to make sure `ReactPackageProvider::CreatePackage` adds all of the attributed modules in `windows\testlib\ReactPackageProvider.cpp`:

 ```cpp
 #include "pch.h"